geudde/attic-chest/pages/04.season-3/14.meeting-35/07.plumina/docs.md

 To illustrate the Ideal line
 Zeuxis give the form divine,
 This mental light no longer given,
-Fair Painting’s charms return to Heaven.
+Fair painting’s charms return to heaven.

-But Homer’s feats, his deeds of Arms,
+But Homer’s feats, his deeds of arms,
 His wily crafts, and dread alarms,
-Impieties, and Murderous plan,
+Impieties, and murderous plan,
-Live in the evil heart of Man.
+Live in the evil heart of man.

 Pencilina